-A. Both Appropriately Share and Safeguard Information to keep members informed of the operations of NHEC, while protecting NHEC's legal interests and member, employee and third-party privacy rights.
-The Board of Directors also recognizes NHEC's responsibilities, to respect contractual confidentiality and non-disclosure obligations, and to control the scope, manner and timing of any release of confidential or commercially sensitive information.
-Recognizing these responsibilities, the Board of Directors establishes the following process that allows NHEC to respond timely and meaningfully to information requests made by members, the Government and others.
+A. Share and safeguard information to keep members informed of the operations of NHEC, while protecting NHEC's legal interests and member, employee and third-party privacy rights.
+The Board of Directors recognizes NHEC's responsibilities to respect contractual confidentiality and non-disclosure obligations, and to control the scope, manner and timing of any release of confidential or commercially sensitive information.
+Recognizing these responsibilities, the Board of Directors establishes the following process that allows NHEC to respond timely and meaningfully to information requests made by members, government agencies and others.

 - 1. All requests for information shall be handled by the President/CEO or the President/CEO's designated representative. - 2.
 Subject to the limited exceptions listed below, requests for billing, credit or other personal information of any member account will not be released without prior consent of the member.
 Whenever information is disclosed pursuant to the exceptions listed below, NHEC will take reasonable measures to limit the amount and scope of such disclosure.
 The following are exceptions to this disclosure restriction: - a.
-The sharing of billing information with a group consisting of other utility type organizations for the purpose of establishing and maintaining a common database of billing/credit history and made available to the group exclusively for such purposes and subject to confidentiality and nondisclosure agreements.; - b.
-The disclosure of such information to, or pursuant to an order from, the Government, where NHEC believes that the Government may lawfully require such disclosure, regardless of whether or not the Government has pursued or exhausted all avenues to compel such disclosure.
+The sharing of billing information with a group consisting of other utilitytype organizations for the purpose of establishing and maintaining a common database of billing/credit history and made available to the group exclusively for such purposes and subject to confidentiality and nondisclosure agreements.; - b.
+The disclosure of such information to, or pursuant to an order from, the government agencies, where NHEC believes that the government agencies may lawfully require such disclosure, regardless of whether or not the government agency has pursued or exhausted all avenues to compel such disclosure.
 Whenever practical, NHEC shall consult with legal counsel in connection with such disclosures; and, - c.
 The disclosure of such information to the extent reasonably necessary to establish a claim or defense on behalf of NHEC in a civil, criminal or other public controversy between NHEC and the member.
 Whenever practical, NHEC shall consult with legal counsel in connection with such disclosures. - 3.
 The membership list shall not be made available to any person(s) or any political or business organization for solicitation purposes unless specifically authorized by the Board of Directors. - 4.
-Subject to the preceding disclosure restrictions, NHEC shall respond timely to the information requests of members.
-Such responses shall take into account NHEC's various responsibilities recognized above, and may reflect limitations on public disclosure consistent with those pertaining to the conduct of executive sessions.
-NHEC may also take into account the impact upon its human, financial and technical resources when determining the timing, manner and scope of such responses. - 5.
+Subject to the preceding disclosure restrictions, NHEC shall respond timely to the information requests of members to the same extent as public agencies in the state are required to respond to information requests. - 5.
 Whenever commercial, financial or personnel information is disclosed, NHEC will take reasonable measures to limit the amount and scope of such disclosure.
 Where such information has been acquired by NHEC subject to a confidentiality or non-disclosure agreement, NHEC may condition its disclosure, if any, upon the receiving party's execution of an appropriate confidentiality or non-disclosure agreement.

-- 6. To the extent practical, costs associated with duplicating records and other costs involved in providing information shall be borne by those making the request. - 7.
-To ensure consistent and accurate information is made available to the public or news media all releases shall be made by the President/CEO or the President/CEO's designated representative.
+- 6. To ensure consistent and accurate information is made available to the public or news media all releases shall be made by the President/CEO or the President/CEO's designated representative, subject to the provisions of Board Policy No. B-3, Attachment A, Section III, 4. - B. Transparency

-B. Transparency

-NHEC is dedicated to providing information to its membership about its operations.
-As noted above, NHEC will respond to information requests made by members and keep them informed of the operations of NHEC by timely responding to information requests and publishing on its website:
+NHEC is dedicated to providing information to its membership about its operations and will publish on its website: